 For some reason it reminds me of when I used to do night shifts as a grad RN in one of our major hospitals, parts of which have since been torn down and refurbished.
 I worked in the old section with those big, old fashioned open wards, huge ceilings and no air conditioning.
 I had to walk along a pitch dark veranda to get to my ward and felt so spooked I’d bolt down the hallway in my uniform and trainers until I saw the comforting lights, chattering and bustling of my ward, being teased by my coworkers.
 I remember walking past the old nurses’ quarters on lunch breaks (pictured further down) and looking out the window trying to catch a breeze at my desk while doing notes around 3am on hot nights, picturing nurses in the past and how it must have been for them.
 Whenever I drive past the new hospital, I sort of miss those days of the late 90s although I far from appreciated it at the time.

-Have a look at these wonderful buildings and click on the links for more information; they have so much history and depth to them and in my opinion, brand new buildings will never hold a candle to them.
+Have a look at these wonderful buildings and click on the links for more information; they have so much history in my opinion, brand new buildings will never hold a candle to them.

 The Hotel Del Salto, an abandoned hotel in Colombia situated directly across the Tequendama Falls, which in it’s day was well known for bar fights and is said to be haunted.
 The hotel closed down in the early 90s, thought to be linked to contaminated river water.